AxonIQ/reference-guide/implementing-domain-logic/command-handling/aggregate.md

 }
 ```

-And the Command objects, the `IssueCardCommand` and `RedeemCardCommand` will have the following format:
+The Command objects, `IssueCardCommand` and `RedeemCardCommand`, which `GiftCard` handles have the following format:

 ```java
 import org.axonframework.modelling.command.TargetAggregateIdentifier;